-The good news is, they will adjust and they can be taught.
-The first day of Kindergarten takes a lot of patience, but friend, I promise you it is so worth it.
-After a few weeks, they’ll get the hang of it and you’ll look at your students and won’t even recognize them because they’ve come so far!
+The good news is, students will adjust and they can be taught.
+After a few weeks, they'll get the hang of the schedules and routines.
 I always think of it this way, we get the chance to help shape how our students will feel about school from now on.
 That is a pretty special job!

 Let's be real.
 Sometimes kids have accidents.
 A little one may have a bathroom accident or spill their chocolate milk down their shirt at lunch.
 It happens, believe me.

-As part of their school supplies, consider asking parents to send in a change of clothes for their students (including underwear and socks).
-Place them in gallon-size, zip-top bags and label them with each student’s name.
-You can keep the change of clothes in the child’s backpack, locker, or the classroom.
-Then if a student has an accident, you’ll have a change of clothes available without needing the parent to come to school.
+As part of their school supply list, consider asking parents to send in a change of clothes for their students (including underwear and socks).
+Place them in gallon-size, zip-top bags and label them with each student's name.
+You can keep the change of clothes in the child's backpack, cubbie, or the classroom.
+Then if a student has an accident, you'll have a change of clothes available without needing the parent to come to school.

-You may have a few students that cry on the first day of school.
-It’s totally normal.
-It will get better.
+It's totally normal to have a few students that cry on the first day of school.
 These little people have a lot of changes headed their way, which means a lot of adjusting.
 The good news is, there are things you can do to help students cope.

-To combat the tears, you might consider having a stuffed animal that they can hold or an enjoyable activity waiting for them.
+To combat the tears, you might consider having a stuffed animal that they can hold or an enjoyable activity like morning tub centers waiting for them.
 Take time to sit by all of your students and chat with them to help them feel welcome and more comfortable.

 One teacher I know invited students to bring in pictures of their families and created a mini-bulletin board display.
 If you want more tips, check out this article for eight practical tips to help students cope with separation anxiety.

 This tip for new Kindergarten teachers is ultra important!
-There’s nothing worse than nearing dismissal time only to realize you’re unsure how a student is going home.
-During orientation is a great time to ask parents and then confirm again on the first day of school.
+There's nothing worse than nearing dismissal time only to realize you're unsure how a student is going home.
+During orientation is a great time to ask parents about a student's transportation and then confirm again on the first day of school.

 Make sure parents know what time dismissal is and what the procedure is.
 Double and triple-check how each student will be going home.
 Write it down or add it to your lesson plans so you can take that with you when the bells rings.

-Another piece of advice is to create name-tags or color-coded paper wrist bands so you can easily identify how each student is going home.
-For instance, car riders have one color wrist band, while bus riders have a different color (write the bus number on the wrist band).
+A great way to keep track is to create name tags or color-coded paper wrist bands so you can easily identify how each student is going home.
+Attach the wristband to the grab handle of each student's backpack so they don't go missing or damaged throughout the day.
+Car riders have one color wrist band, while bus riders have a different color (write the bus number on the wrist band).
 If they are meeting a sibling, make sure you or a para walk them to the older sibling.
-Do not take the students’ word on how they are going home, always verify with a parent or guardian.
+Do not take the students' word on how they are going home, always verify with a parent or guardian.

 As teachers, duty-free lunches are the time of day where we get things done: use the restroom, make copies, check our mailbox, oh…and eat!
 Unless your cafeteria has a lot of helpers, plan on not having a duty-free lunch the first few days of school.